by Aaron White, 24/7 Prayer Canada

-It is 2020, and life is as hard for migrants, refugees, and displaced people as it has ever been.
-Borders are closed, agencies are hard-pressed to help, and even our neighbours are suspected of being dangerous to us, let alone strangers from other lands.
-Politicians continue to inflame fears against foreigners and refugees to provoke anger against their political foes, especially during the election season.
+It is 2021, and life is as hard for migrants, refugees, and displaced people as it has ever been.
+Many borders are closed, agencies are hard-pressed to help, and even our neighbours are suspected of being dangerous to us, let alone strangers from other lands.
+Politicians continue to inflame fears against foreigners and refugees to provoke anger against their political foes.

 We tend to pay attention when things are sensationalised or politicised, but then our attention moves on to other things.
 But refugees are not political leverage or media fodder.

 The stories of the millions of internally displaced persons and asylum seekers all around the world story haven’t ended just because our attention has been diverted.
 Each displaced person is a beloved child of God, made in His image, intimately known.

 Advent is a time in the Christian calendar when we remember the incarnation of Jesus and prepare for his return.
 The story of Jesus’ birth - well-worn through Nativity plays, Christmas carols, and seasonal television specials - seems overly-familiar.
 But perhaps the actual Biblical story is less familiar to us than we think.

 If we celebrate the forced journey of Jesus’ family from Nazareth to Bethlehem; sing about mysterious wise men from the East causing political unrest in Jerusalem; and read about the violent policy that forced the holy family to escape to another land; but fail to see how this might connect to the 82.4 million displaced people in our world today, then perhaps we really haven’t understood the story as well as we should.